 Council related parking fine or a Penalty Charge Notice appeal rejection

-If the council that issued the parking charge notice to you rejects your formal appeal, you’ll receive what’s known as a notice of rejection.
+If the council that issued the penalty charge notice to you rejects your formal appeal, you’ll receive what’s known as a notice of rejection.
 Basically, this will entail why your appeal has been rejected, and where you can appeal further if you disagree with their decision.

 You’ll now need to contact the General Regulatory Chamber to make a further appeal.
 Make sure you keep hold of all of the evidence and correspondence to back up your appeal.